 - Punitive Damages: In some cases, punitive damages may be awarded to punish the responsible party for egregious behavior

-Legal Obligations of Trucking Companies and Truck Drivers
+What Are the Legal Obligations of Trucking Companies and Truck Drivers in Idaho?

 Truckers, like all motorists, have an obligation to operate their trucks safely.
 Additionally, truck drivers and trucking companies are subject to industry-wide specific regulations that must be followed.
 These include: